JonasBrusokas/ModelarDB-1/docs/user-guide.md

-We do not reccomend querying the `segment` view using just a standard SQL `select` though.
-As this only returns the serialized data.
-Instead use one of the built-in special operators which are able to operate directly on the compressed data.
+There isn't much value in querying the `segment` view using just a simple SQL `select *` though.
+As this only returns the compressed models (and these mostly makes sense to ModelarDB).
+Instead use one of the built-in UDAFs which are able to operate directly on the compressed models.

 * `count_s`
 * `min_s`